Our recycling tips

 My cookie mix

-- Once the ingredients are stacked, close the jar and, using a string, cover the lid with a piece of burlap or fabric.
+- Once the ingredients are stacked, close the jar and, using string, cover the lid with a piece of burlap or fabric.

 - Finally, attach a handmade label with instructions: fresh ingredients to add (milk, egg, butter, applesauce...) and the eventual baking time.